Mexican Independence Day!

 Tags: Latin America, Mexico, North AmericaAll content, Featured, Photography, Travel

-Graduated from Brigham Young University with a B.A. in Middle Eastern Studies, I'm a Teacher, and photographer on the side.
+Graduated from Brigham Young University with a B.A. in Middle Eastern Studies, I'm a Project manager and during my free time a teacher and photographer.
 I have a blog.
 I enjoy traveling and meeting new people.
-I was born in Mexico to journalist parents.
+I was born in Monterrey, Mexico to journalist parents.
 I’m single and a faithful member of The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church or Mormon Church.
 You can find me on Google+

 , follow me on Twitter